Temporary Cover Enhancements for charities and not-for-profit organisations (January 2021)

 - There will be no additional premiums for these enhancements;

-- These enhancements will automatically apply until 31/8/20.
+- These enhancements apply until any expiry date applicable to them;

-- We will review the position again prior to 31/8/20 and will extend for a further period if we deem appropriate
+- We will review and extend these enhancements for a further period if we deem it appropriate;

 - These enhancements will be applied via this Letter of Intent and will apply as if endorsed onto each policy

 Employees working from home - this enhancement will apply until 31/3/21